aleshaleksey/fansys23/11-weapons-armour.md

 - **Delicate**: On rolling snake eyes, the weapon takes 1 point of damage.
 - **Unwieldy**: Unwieldy weapons cannot be easily used in small spaces, where any dimension (width or height or length) are 5ft or less, or when mounted.
 In those conditions these weapons are wielded at disadvantage.
 - **Heavy**: This kind of weapon is "unwieldy".
-A heavy weapon of the correct size category must be wielded in two hands or it counts as an improvised weapon.
+A heavy weapon must be of the correct size category wielded in two hands or it counts as an [improvised weapon](#improvised-weapons).
 In addition they grant a +2 on all basic martial manoeuvres (except "attack").
 If a heavy weapon user does not have at least +2 to [STR], it takes -4 to attacks with the weapon.
 If the weapon is a melee weapon, a character wielding it with at least two hands and possessing at least +2 to [STR] adds an additional [STR]/2 to the damage dealt (*rounded down* to the nearest whole number).
 Thus a character wielding a 2d6 greatsword with [STR] of +2 would deal 2d6+3 damage, while a character with a [STR] of +3 would deal 2d6+4 damage.
-- **Reach**: This weapon is "unwieldy", but it does have a range of 10ft.
+- **Reach**: This weapon is "unwieldy", but its reach is increased by at least 5ft (may differ for different weapons).
 - **Long**: These weapons are not quite reach weapons, but they are bit longer than usual.
-A long weapon allows a wielder to use its "secondary action" to lunge and extend its reach to 10ft for a single attack.
+A long weapon allows a wielder to use its "secondary action" to lunge and extend its reach by 5ft for a single attack.
 - **Light**: -2 when on the receiving end of "sunder" and "disarm" manoeuvres.
-Its users have advantage when using stealth to conceal this kind of weapon.
+Its wielder have advantage when using stealth to conceal this kind of weapon.
 - **Mounted**: This weapon was made with mounted combat in mind.
 If normally there would be penalties for using this kind of weapon mounted, they are negated.
 - **Tool**: This weapon also counts as a tool and character proficient with counts as proficient in that tool when using the weapon as the stated tool type.
 - **Disarm**: Proficiency with this weapon allows the use of disarm as if proficient with the manoeuvre while wielding it.
 If the user already has proficiency with "disarm", it gains a +2 bonus when disarming with this weapon.